goodwin-matt/goodwin-matt.github.io/projects.md

 This was part of a hackathon I did at work with a colleague.
 We both wanted to learn more about reinforment learning and how to apply it to this online AI game called Halite that my colleague found (see [here](https://halite.io) for game).
 We found this great [blog](https://keon.io/deep-q-learning/) that implemented deep-q learning for the CartPole game and wanted to apply the [code](https://github.com/keon/deep-q-learning) to Halite.

+**Predicting Cell Phone Switchers**

+Project I worked on with Nate Klyn at Oracle Data Cloud.
+Because it is proprietary information I can't go into too much detail, but Nate wrote a great blog post about the project on [DataScience.com](https://www.datascience.com/blog/oracle-data-science-case-study-in-telecom) if you are interested in a broad overview.